What types of files can I store or view on Dropbox?

 Dropbox previews .pdf documents in their native format.
 In addition, the following formats are converted to .pdf for previews:

 Note: Previews for the formats listed above can't be shown for files greater than 20 MB.
 Previews also can't be shown if the file is corrupt or the .pdf conversion process takes too long.

 The following text and code formats are supported:

 Note: Previews for text and code files can't be shown if they're greater than 4 MB.

 Files that preview as an image

 - .eps (web only)

-Note: When saving PSD files you can set a preference to maximize compatibility.
-For best preview results in Dropbox, we recommend enabling the maximize compatibility setting.
+- When saving PSD files you can set a preference to maximize compatibility, which we recommend

 Files that preview as a video